GUI Desktop Manual

 5. UQ Analysis (Confidence)

-Purpose: Construct rigorous Probability of Detection bounds via parallelised Bootstrapping.
+Purpose: Construct rigorous Probability of Detection bounds via parallelised Bootstrapping, and inspect threshold sensitivity and multi-confidence level reliability matrices.

-Once you have used the PoD Explorer to find the exact threshold and parameter slice you care about, you move to this final tab to wrap it in 95% Confidence Intervals.
+Once you have used the PoD Explorer to find the exact threshold and parameter slice you care about, you move to this final tab to perform Uncertainty Quantification (UQ).

 1. Bootstrap Configuration: Define the number of resampling iterations (typically 1000).
 Ensure Parallel Compute is enabled to utilize all your CPU cores.

 2. Run UQ: The system safely bypasses the fast-caches.
-It locks the mathematical shape chosen in Tab 3 and runs thousands of Monte Carlo integrations to calculate the exact uncertainty bounds.
+It locks the mathematical shape chosen in Tab 3 and runs thousands of Monte Carlo iterations to calculate the exact uncertainty bounds.

-3. Export Results: Download a comprehensive Excel workbook containing your configuration metrics, LaTeX equations, and the raw numerical curve data across separate spreadsheet tabs.
+6. Export Results: Download a comprehensive Excel workbook containing your configuration metrics, LaTeX equations, the raw numerical curve data, and the newly added Reliability Matrix spreadsheet tab.